-The RAND American Educator Panels (AEP) are online survey research panels comprised of the American Teacher Panel (ATP) and the American School Leader Panel (ASLP).
+The RAND American Educator Panels (AEP) are online survey research panels composed of the American Teacher Panel (ATP) and the American School Leader Panel (ASLP).
 The panels are nationally representative of K–12 public school teachers and principals.
-The panels include oversamples of many states (about 25) to produce estimates at the state-level.
-Members of the ATP and ASLP were recruited to join the panels using probability-based sampling methods.
-The sampling methods used to select teachers and school leaders have evolved over time and details of the recruitment procedures are documented in the attached reports.
+The teacher panel includes oversamples of many states (about 25) to produce estimates at the state level.